programminghistorian/jekyll/lessons/sonification.md

 I am too much tired of seeing the past.
 There are any number of guides that will help you _visualize_ that past which cannot be seen, but often we forget what a creative full-of-fudges act visualization is.
 We are perhaps too tied to our screens, too much invested in ‘seeing’.
 Let me hear something of the past instead.

 While there is a deep history and literature on archaeoacoustics and soundscapes that try to capture the sound of a place _as it was_ ([see for instance the Virtual St. Paul's](http://www.digitalstudies.org/ojs/index.php/digital_studies/article/view/251/310)), I am interested instead to ’sonify' what I have _right now_, the data themselves.
 I want to figure out a grammar for representing data in sound that is appropriate for history.
 Drucker famously reminds us that ‘data’ are not really things given, but rather things captured, things transformed: that is to say, ‘capta’.
 In sonifying data, I literally perform the past in the present, and so the assumptions, the transformations, I make are foregrounded.
-The resulting aural experience is a literal ‘deformance’ (portmanteua of ‘deform’ and ‘perform’) that makes us hear modern layers of the past in a new way.
+The resulting aural experience is a literal ‘deformance’ (portmanteau of ‘deform’ and ‘perform’) that makes us hear modern layers of the past in a new way.

 I want to hear the meaning of the past.
 But I know that I can’t; nevertheless, when I hear an instrument, I can imagine the physicality of the player playing it; in its echoes and resonances I can discern the physical space.
 I can feel the bass; I can move to the rhythm.
 The music engages my whole body, my whole imagination.
 Its associations with sounds, music, and tones I’ve heard before create a deep temporal experience, a system of embodied relationships.
 Visual?
 We have had visual representations of the past for so long, we have almost forgotten the artistic and performative aspect of those grammars of expression.